-Boano, Carlo Alberto and Voigt, Thiemo and Tsiftes, Nicolas and Mottola, Luca and Römer, Kay and Zuniga, Marco Antonio (2010) Making Sensornet MAC Protocols Robust Against Interference.
+Boano, Carlo Alberto and Voigt, Thiemo and Tsiftes, Nicolas and Mottola, Luca and Römer, Kay and Zuniga, Marco (2010) Making Sensornet MAC Protocols Robust Against Interference.
 In: 7th European Conference on Wireless Sensor Networks, 17-19 Feb 2010, Coimbra, Portugal.

 Full text not available from this repository.